equivalentideas/home/_includes/independent-archive-principles.md

 * Preserve access to the evidence for as long as possible in as many ways as possible.

 ## Principles

 ###  Use open standards

-Presenting records/data in a consistant, standardised, common format reduces the cost for others to use and act upon them.
-Open, long lived formats, standards and structures have a better chance of lasting over time than closed, proprietary standards.
+Presenting records and data in a consistent, standardised, common format reduces the cost for others to use and act upon them.
+Open and long-lived formats, standards and structures have a better chance of lasting over time than closed, proprietary standards.

 ### Think long term

 From day one, plan for shut down.
 All projects end.
 Small, under-resourced, personal projects are not excluded.
 Discuss and have a plan for this situation.
-If possible, the records should remain accessible long after work has stopped on the project.
+If possible, the records should remain accessible long after work on the project has stopped.

 ### Stay small, let others create meta-collections

 Provide clarity over quantity.
-Building something small.
+Build something small.
 Even just a few dozen documents focused on a specific topic are valuable in the network.
 If we’re after a multitude of approaches then there’s value in the tiniest project.

 ### Strive for universal accessibility, be accessible by default

 Provide multiple ways to access the same content.
 Usability and accessibility must be at the core of an archive.
-Machine Readability is also there: make your project useful to other projects, devices, search engines, scrapers etc. .
+Machine readability is not only central to accessibility, but will make your project useful to other projects, devices, search engines, scrapers, and so on.

 Make the legal accessibility of your project clear: what rights are reserved and how may others use the work?
-Wide accessibility can support [redundancy](http://en.wikipedia.org/wiki/Digital_preservation#Replication 'Wikipedia entry for Digital Preservation, section Strategies, Replication') (backup copies).
+Wide accessibility can support [redundancy](http://en.wikipedia.org/wiki/Digital_preservation#Replication 'Wikipedia entry for Digital Preservation, section Strategies, Replication') by allowing and supporting other people to create backup copies.

-### Store the original record, present its essense over its resolution.
+### Store the original record, present its essence over its resolution

 It’s important to store a copy of the original records as you found them.
-You don't know what extra interest that master copy may aquire in the future.
+You can’t predict what extra interest that master copy may acquire in the future.

 Sometimes, presenting this original record may be difficult and even problematic.
 It’s more important that people can access *something* rather than nothing.
-If fact many peolpe might need to access a version with a smaller filesize, or just the meta-data.
-Don't get hung-up on presenting the largest, HD-est version.
+Many people might need to access a version with a smaller filesize, or only the meta-data.

 ### Work together

 Invite feedback and new perspectives.
-It’s the network that enables these projects and makes them valuable by massively increasing how information can be combined.
+The network enables these projects and makes them valuable by massively increasing how information can be combined—support the network in turn.
 Provide helpful links between projects as much as possible.
-Share and discussion your methods.
+Share and discuss your methods.

 ### Be wary of other people’s ideas

-Properly documented, your project’s failures may be more valuable to the community than it’s successes.
+Properly documented, your project’s failures may be more valuable to the community than its successes.
 If you think something will further your project’s goals, try it.

 As long as it supports your goals, stay independent.
-If another entity is offering to take over work or contribute to the project, concider whether their priorities are fully compatible with the goals of your project.
+If another entity is offering to take over work or contribute to the project, consider whether their priorities are fully compatible with the goals of your project.